segmentio/segment-docs/src/segment-app/iam/add-a-team-member.md

 Owners must sign up for a personal account before gaining access to the workspace they were added to.
 They'll get an invite email if they don't have a Segment account yet.

-To add new owners to a workspace, go to your workspace settings at [https://segment.com/YOUR\_WORKSPACE/settings/team](https://segment.com/YOUR_WORKSPACE/settings/team).
+To add new owners to a workspace, go to your [workspace settings](https://segment.com/goto-my-workspace/settings/team).
 You can also access this from the account dropdown in the menu when you are logged into your account.

 ![](images/add_vCFbkibE.png)